Kibalchish47/modelling-laminar-flow-python/README.md

 \frac{\partial^{2} u}{\partial x^2} \approx \frac{u(x+\Delta x) - 2u(x) + u(x - \Delta x)}{2\Delta x} = \frac{\Delta^2 u}{\Delta x^2}
 $$

 While this is not the best method to model fluid flow in all cases, we will proceed with it since it simplifies other aspects of modeling a crystallizer.
-For more rigorous numerical treatments, you may want to use the the Finite Volume or Finite Element methods (maybe I'll make a separate project utilizing those methods).
+For more rigorous numerical treatments, you may want to use the Finite Volume or Finite Element methods (maybe I'll make a separate project utilizing those methods).

 ## 4. Code Organization ##
 The code is organized into three different files or scripts.